CPUjoker303/netlify2.0/content/posts/best-dac-amp-under-100-december-2020.md

 ![ AudioQuest DragonFly Black v1.5](/uploads/audioquest-dragonfly-black-review.jpg " AudioQuest DragonFly Black v1.5")

 First Dragonfly black DAC review and for enhance quality sound this 32-bit Sabre DAC which consume low power is perfect for you.
 The DAC body design comes in pure black color, and on the front of the body, you will see a beautiful Dragonfly logo.

 The size of this cheap Dragonfly DAC is small and is a very versatile DAC that can easily play everything MP3s to the 24-bit/96kHz files, which are very highly resolute files.

 This AudioQuest DAC compatibility is much familiar with many devices like Android mobile devices, laptops, windows PCs, Apple PCs, IOS devices, and it is a plug and play device which is user friendly.

+It has 1.2 volts of minimum output, which seems great for a wide range of headphones and the DAC also has a minimum-phase filter that gives detailed quality sound.
+Overall the Dragonfly black is the best DAC amp under $100.

 #### Specifications